-Sarah Ogletree has worked at the intersection of faith and ecological wellness for the past decade, partnering with organizations like GreenFaith, United Methodist Women, Creation Justice Ministries, People’s Justice Council, Interfaith Power & Light, and Presbyterians for Earth Care.
+Sarah Ogletree has worked at the intersection of faith and ecological wellness for the past decade, partnering with organizations like GreenFaith, United Women in Faith (formerly United Methodist Women), Creation Justice Ministries, People’s Justice Council, Interfaith Power & Light, and Presbyterians for Earth Care.

 Having grown up in Sylva, North Carolina, Sarah is deeply grateful for the opportunity to do the work of faith-based ecological justice in the region that made her who she is.
 She lives in Bakersville, North Carolina, with her husband William and their array of furry critters including their two dogs, two cats, and many chickens.
 She enjoys gardening, reading, and playing music on the porch.